Relintai/pandemonium_engine_docs/engine_development/compiling/compiling_for_windows.md

 `cmd.exe` or PowerShell instead.

-During development, using the Visual Studio compiler is usually a better idea, as it links the Godot binary much faster than MinGW.
+During development, using the Visual Studio compiler is usually a better idea, as it links the Pandemonium binary much faster than MinGW.
 However, MinGW can produce more optimized binaries using link-time optimization (see below), making it a better choice for production use.